AdityaCubicles45/nft_based_game/README.md

-# Nft-game

-# Avax Gods - Online Multiplayer Web3 NFT Multiplayer Card Game
+# AVAXGODS Online Multiplayer Web3 NFT Multiplayer Card Game

 ## Instructions on setting up the Web3 part of the project
 0. `cd web3`